zino-hofmann/graphql-flutter/packages/graphql_flutter/README.md

 // ...
 Query(
   options: QueryOptions(
-    documentNode: gql(readRepositories), // this is the query string you just created
+    document: gql(readRepositories), // this is the query string you just created
     variables: {
       'nRepositories': 50,
     },